Table of Contents

 1. Transmission Line or Transmission Main: Pipeline from intake to reservoir tank.

-2. Distribution Line: Pipeline from the reservoir tank to tap stand.
+2. Distribution Line: Pipeline from the reservoir tank to the tap stand.

 7. System of Water Supply